Omni-Analytics-Group/eth-data-science-course/README.md

 * 2 New case studies
 * Various link fixes and copy edits

+*Gitcoin Grant Round 13*

+In addition to making progress on Module 3, we've doubled down on our cross-platform initiative to include more Python coded examples.
+We now have the first two sections of Module 1 translated into Python.
+A special shout out to @amelia188!
+Stay tuned becasue we're actually going to be updating the course throughout this round.

+Change log
+* Added a Python tutorials for Module 1
+* Updates to Module 3 (sit tight!)
+* Various link fixes and copy edits

 ## FAQ

 *Do you all have experience in this stuff?*